Continuous Integration

 • Quick turn-around time for test runs without waiting for packaging to finish.

-Github Actions UI provides an overall look into the dependency graph which can be seen from "Summary" page of any "Build and test" workflow run.
+Github Actions UI provides an overall look into the dependency graph which can be seen from "Summary" page of any "CI" workflow run.

 In addition to the public API, there are several internal APIs used for sharing data between jobs in this pipeline: